 in advance.
 Once those are ready, click the submit button at right and follow

 instructions from there.
-You will be prompted to pay the $50 entry fee during the
+Professionals will be prompted to pay the $50 application fee there.

 Submit written elements as PDF documents.